avshost/openTextbooks/README.md

 openTextbooks
 =============

-Open textbook and curriculum initiative
+an open textbook and curriculum initiative